kevintpeng/Learn-Something-Every-Day/UWaterloo/MATH239: Introduction to Combinatorics.md

 The adjacency matrix is defined as a p x p matrix A = [a<sub>ij</sub>] where a<sub>ij</sub> = 1 if vi and vj are adjacent and 0 otherwise.
 Notice that this is symmetric since (1,2) and (2,1) would both be marked 1 as a result of an edge.

+A **walk** is an alternating sequence of edges and vertices.
+A **trail** has no repeated edges while a **path** has no repeated vertices.
+- a graph is connected iff for all vertices there exists a path between them

+### Graph colouring and Bipartite graphs
+Colouring is useful for register allocation.

-Observation: If G is a bipartite graph, then every subgraph of G is also bipartite, and every odd cycle is nonbipartite.
+- if G is a bipartite graph, then every subgraph of G is also bipartite
+- every odd cycle is nonbipartite
+- G contains an odd cycle iff the graph is nonbipartite

 Proof: let C<sub>2k+1</sub> be a cycle.
 Assume that it is bipartite and Let (A,B) be a bipartition.
 Adjust notation so that v1 in A and thus v2 in B, v3 in A, ...
 In fact, vi in A iff i is odd.
 Now v<sub>2k+1</sub> in A. But v1 and v<sub>2k+1</sub> are edges, and both in A. This is a contradiction.

 And there's some intuition that we can use (but not prove yet), that if a graph is not bipartite, then it contains some odd cycle as a subgraph.
 This is why 2-colourable graphs are very easy to solve, while 3-colorable or more is very difficult (there doesn't exist any proof that let's us take a shortcut).

-For n ≥ 1, the n-cube is the graph whose vertices are the binary strings of length n, and two strings are adacent <=> they differ in one bit:
+For n ≥ 1, the **n-cube** is the graph whose vertices are the binary strings of length n, and two strings are adacent <=> they differ in one bit:

 <img src="http://mathworld.wolfram.com/images/eps-gif/HypercubeGraphs_1000.gif" alt="n-cubes from 2 to 6">

 Since each vertex is adjacent to anything differing by 1 bit, then each n bit can differ, so it is incident to n edges.
 We also have 2^n.
 Finally, by the handshaking lemma, we have 2^n•n/2 number of edges.

+**Hamiltonian Cycles** go through all verticies of a graph.

+**Eulerian Circuit** is a closed trail which every edge is used.